Güler Çağlar's "Reflections from Mesopotamia" meets with art lovers at Pirosmani Art Gallery from 11 to 21 April 2012.

 Güler used seal stamps, frescoes, altars, birds, hybrid creatures, figures of God, griffins, winged disks, mythological and astrological symbols and added the wealth of three-dimensionality to her pictures.
 While these materials and figures were getting used, the creative mind risked itself with an extraordinary courage, and created a connotations-filled painting atmosphere.

-eternity behind the holographic outlines.
-When you can add yourself to the
+behind the holographic outlines.
+When you can add yourself to

-curtains of present and create a new universe of meaning with all the horizons
+present and create a new universe of meaning with all the

 Place: PİROSMANİ ART GALLERY